 Welding

-In ‘Introduction to Welding,’ the first course in this program, students learn the basics of welding in CCM’s all new welding lab in the Advanced Manufacturing and Engineering Center.
-This course is a prerequisite for continuing training, as it is an opportunity for students to understand what is involved and to see if this vocation is a good fit for them.
+In the program’s first course, Introduction to Welding, students learn the basics of welding.
+They will be introduced to welding technology and welding theory with an emphasis on basic Stick and MIG welding and operating procedures.
+Additional topics include hand tool and power tool use, measurement, welding career potentials, and introduction to welding codes and standards.
+This 60-hour course is a prerequisite for continuing training, as it is an opportunity for students to understand what is involved and to see if this vocation is a good fit for them.

-In our longer follow-up course, ‘AWS Level 1 Welding,’ students committed to this vocation will gain the skills and practice hours in order to prepare for the American Welding Society (AWS) Level 1 Entry-Welder certification exam.
-In this program, you will learn the differences and applications of the four main welding processes: Flux (FCAW or Flux Cored Arc Welding), Stick (SMAW or Shielded Metal Arc Welding), MIG (Metal, Inert Gas) and TIG (Tungsten, Inert Gas) welding and will prepare you to successfully pass an AWS Level 1 Entry-Welder certification exam.
+In the program’s certification course, students learn skills that will help prepare them for the AWS Level 1 Entry Welder certification exam.
+This 200-hour course provides instruction on the differences and applications of the four main welding processes: Flux (FCAW and Flux Cored Arc Welding), Stick (SMAW or Shielded Metal Arc Welding), MIG (Metal, Inert Gas), and TIG (Tungsten, Inert Gas) welding.
+Students will prepare to successfully pass the AWS Level 1 certification exam.
+Students will begin with occupational orientation, basic health and safety of welders, drawing and welding symbol interpretation.

 Students are expected to supply their own safety gear/clothing including:

-• Safety Glasses
+• Safety glasses

-• Arc Helmet min shade #10
+• Arc helmet min shade #10

 • Shade 5 cutting glasses